brsuite/broln/docs/safety.md

 to BIP39 as it uses the same word list to encode the seed as a mnemonic phrase.
 But this is where the similarities end, because `aezeed` is _not_ compatible with BIP39.
-The 24 words of `aezeed` encode a 128 bit entropy (the seed itself), a wallet birthday (days since BTC genesis block) and a version.
+The 24 words of `aezeed` encode a 128 bit entropy (the seed itself), a wallet birthday (days since BRON genesis block) and a version.
 This data is _encrypted_ with a password using the AEZ cipher suite (hence the name).
 Encrypting the content instead of using the password to derive the HD extended root key has the advantage that the password can actually be checked